andruschak/3d-printing/README.md

 ### Support or no support?

 This really depends on what you're printing.
-I've found if I can get away without supports it is better - especially when you want parts to slot together.
+I've found if I can get away without supports it is better.
+This is especially true when you want parts to slot together.

 If the area is super tight it can be very hard to pull out the small breakaway parts.

+I've found it is possible to print 45 degree angles without support.
+Benchy's are designed to be printed without support and really highlight whats possible.
+I'd say by default I woud try to avoid.

 ## Upgrade Prints